 As long as your device is connected to your Google Account, you have internet access, you have location turned on and ADM is set to locate your device before it disappears, then there is still a chance that you can recover it.

 ADM can tell the location of your device by default unless you have disabled this in settings.
-To locate your lost phone with ADM simply visit android.com/find on your PC, sign into your Google account and select the particular device you are searching for if you have more than one.
+To locate your lost phone with ADM simply visit google.com/android/find on your PC, sign into your Google account and select the particular device you are searching for if you have more than one.

 Google shows you the approximate location of your device and gives you the option of;